-The South Georgia Association in association with the South Georgia Heritage Trust (SGHT) are pleased to present another online talk on Thursday 20 May 2021.
+The South Georgia Association is pleased to present another online talk on Thursday 18 November 2021.

 Where: The Comfort of your own Home, via Zoom

 When: 1930 GMT on Thursday 18 November 2021

 Registration Details will be distributed to members by email nearer the time, after which they will be posted here and on our FaceBook page.